Cosmological constraints from HSC Y1 lensing convergence PDF: Methods

 \subsection{Likelihood and inference}

 For the PDF, to reduce the size of the data vector and Gaussianize its likelihood, we score-compress the logarithmic PDF under the approximation of a Gaussian likelihood~\cite[MOPED,][]{Heavens2000}.\footnote{ We note that upon combining the PDF with the power spectrum, the compression is likely sub-optimal; future work could investigate more rigorous ways to preserve a maximum of information.
 Of course, the choice of likelihood to compute the score cannot induce biases, only information loss.} This reduces the number of PDF bins from 135 to only 2, corresponding to the number of parameters ($S_8$ and $\Omega_m$).
 We then construct at each of the 100 cosmological models a 2$\times$2 covariance matrix, using the 50 realizations.
-Finally, we build emulators of both the compressed PDF and the cosmology-dependent inverse covariance using Gaussian processes.
-If we use a cosmology-independent covariance the $S_8$-posterior tightens and its peak is almost unchanged.
+Finally, we build emulators of both the compressed PDF and the cosmology-dependent inverse covariance using Gaussian processes.\footnote{ Analytic methods to compute the covariance have been presented in Refs.~\cite{Thiele2020,Uhlemann2023}.} If we use a cosmology-independent covariance the $S_8$-posterior tightens and its peak is almost unchanged.
 However, with that choice the ranks plot discussed below would indicate an overconfident posterior.

 The power spectrum data vector is small enough and its distribution is known to be close to Gaussian.
 Therefore, we apply no data compression to the power spectrum.
 We build a Gaussian process emulator to model the power spectrum and estimate a cosmology-independent covariance matrix using the fiducial simulations.
 To jointly analyze the compressed PDF and the power spectrum, we approximate the cross-correlation between them as constant and estimate it from the fiducial simulations.